threefoldfoundation/www_threefold_farming/content/page/tech/cta/cta.md

 **Electricity + Network + 3Node = All that you require**
 <br />
-to offer your own capacity on a faster, more secure, decentralized and scalable internet!
+to offer your own capacity on a faster, more secure, decentralized and scalable Internet!